Where Am I?

 I have a laundry list of things I’m looking to get done in the very near-future, and here are a few of them.

 - I’m going to be doing a fairly sizable update to the site.
-I’ll be adding more interaction between the main Exile Lifestyle page and Hard Is Easy, my tumblelog where I post photos, videos, and anything else that doesn’t fit perfectly here.
+I’ll be adding more interaction between the main Exile Lifestyle page and my tumblelog where I post photos, videos, and anything else that doesn’t fit perfectly here.
 I’m striving to keep the minimalistic look-and-feel intact, so I’ve got some work ahead of me!

 - I’ll be posting more video content and integrating that into the main site, as well.
 I’ve had many requests for this kind of thing (not least from my volunteer marketing consultant, Lis, who has been sending me all kinds of good ideas for EL, this being one of them).